 Such changes, combined with a strong call for informed consent and the availability of anesthesia for post-20 week fetuses, is something that those who are opposed to legal abortion and those who are in favor of it should be able to support.
 The majority of Americans are looking to both communities for less absolutist approaches to the issue of abortion that include respect for women’s rights and fetal value.
 This bill may be an opportunity for both sides of the debate to demonstrate that commitment.
 It may also be yet another example of antiabortion grandstanding.

-Read Frances Kissling’s article “Is There Life After Roe?”Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+Read Frances Kissling’s article “Is There Life After Roe?”Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.